sandro/railify/README.markdown

 railify
 =======
-Utility script which generates a rails app with an initialized git repo and some standard gems/plugins installed.
+Utility script which generates a rails app with an initialized git repo and installs some standard gems/plugins.

 Features
 ------------
  - Generates an Edge Rails App
  - Initializes a git repo with the standard `.gitignore` for rails development
- - Creates your databases with `rake db:create:all`
+ - Creates mysql databases with `rake db:create:all`
  - Copies Edge into `vendor/rails`
- - Installs, unpacks, and sets up `rspec, haml, and annotate_models`
+ - Installs and sets up `rspec, haml, and annotate_models`

 Forked
 ------